pbailis/partitions-post/README.markdown

 distributed systems is founded on guesswork and rumor.
 Sysadmins and developers will swap stories over beers, but detailed, public postmortems and comprehensive surveys of network availability are few and far between.
-In this post, we'd like to bring a few of these stories together.
+In this post, we'd like to informally bring a few of these stories together.
+Our focus is on, when possible, descriptions of actual network behavior, and (more often), when not, the implications of network failures and asynchrony on real-world systems deployments.
 We believe this is a first step towards a more open and honest discussion of real-world partition behavior, and, ultimately, more robust distributed systems design.

 ## Rumblings from large deployments

-To start off, let's consider evidence from big players in distributed systems: companies running globally distributed infrastructure with hundreds of thousands of nodes.
+To start off, let's consider evidence from big players in distributed systems: companies running globally distributed infrastructure with hundreds of thousands of servers.
 Of all of the data we have collected, these reports best summarize operation in the large, distilling the experience of operating what are likely the biggest distributed systems ever deployed.
-Their publications (unlike many of the case studies we will examine later) often capture aggregate system behavior and large-scale statistical trends, and indicate (often obliquely) that partitions are a significant concern in their deployments.
+Their publications (unlike many of the case studies we will examine later) often capture aggregate system behavior and large-scale statistical trends, and indicate (often obliquely) that partitions are of concern in their deployments.

 ### The Microsoft Datacenter Study